 The VAST investments are accounted for using the equity method of accounting.
-The activities related to the joint ventures resulted in a gain to STRATTEC of approximately \$146,000 during the three months ended September 30, 2007 and a gain of approximately \$74,000 during the three months ended October 1, 2006.
+The activities related to the VAST joint ventures resulted in a gain of approximately \$41,000 during the three months ended September 28, 2008 and \$146,000 during the three months ended September 30, 2007.
+A capital contribution of \$125,000 was made in the current quarter in support of general operating expenses.

-In 2007, we entered into a joint venture with ADAC, in which STRATTEC holds a 50.1 percent interest and ADAC holds a 49.9 percent interest.
+In fiscal year 2007, we entered into a joint venture with ADAC, in which STRATTEC holds a 50.1 percent interest and ADAC holds a 49.9 percent interest.
 The joint venture was created to establish injection molding and door handle assembly operations in Mexico.
-ADAC-STRATTEC de MEXICO, LLC ("ASdM"), a Delaware limited liability company, was formed on October 27, 2006.
-An additional Mexican entity, which is wholly owned by ASdM, was formed on February 21, 2007.
-ASdM production activities began in July 2007.
-ASdM's financial results are consolidated with the financial results of STRATTEC and resulted in a net loss to STRATTEC of \$61,000 during the three months ended September 30, 2007.
+ADAC-STRATTEC LLC, a Delaware limited liability company, was formed on October 27, 2006.
+An additional Mexican entity, ADAC-STRATTEC de Mexico, which is wholly owned by ADAC-STRATTEC LLC, was formed on February 21, 2007.
+ADAC-STRATTEC de Mexico production activities began in July 2007.
+ADAC-STRATTEC LLC's financial results are consolidated with the financial results of STRATTEC and resulted in increased net income to STRATTEC of \$186,000 during the three months ended September 28, 2008 and decreased net income to STRATTEC of \$61,000 during the three months ended September 30, 2007.